Do you think reducing the carbon footprint of your school is a pressing issue?

 So if you do want to go serverless using SaaS systems, what’s available?

-Recently, the main area where serverless solutions have taken off in schools has been the world of Management Information Systems (MIS) with more schools looking to purchase SasS solutions than ever before.
+Recently, the main area where serverless solutions have taken off in schools has been the world of Management Information Systems (MIS) with more schools looking to purchase SaaS solutions than ever before.

 Amazon’s AWS and Microsoft’s Azure both provide initiatives to help move schools onto these systems in a cost-neutral way.
-Many businesses have already made the move to Azure due to it being faster, cheaper, and more secure than on-site solutions.
+Many businesses have already made the move to Azure because it’s faster, cheaper, and more secure than on-site solutions.

 Meanwhile, AWS benefits from using an already existing server, which is typically 88% more efficient when it comes to your carbon footprint than other servers.